ThamiStoppelli/ThamiStoppelli/README.md

-Hi, my name is Thamires and I'm a software developer with a major in Analysis and Systems Development and a work background as a lawyer.
+Hi, my name is Thamires and I'm a software developer with a major in Analysis and Systems Development, a degree in Law and work background as a lawyer.

-I'm extremelly interested in computer science, mainly in front-end web development, QA and UI/UX Design, with work experience in the afore mentioned areas.
+My main work areas are web development, mobile develpment and UI/UX Design, with work experience in all of them.

 - Where to find me:
 [LinkedIn](https://www.linkedin.com/in/thamires-stoppelli-6ab51a175/), [Instagram](https://www.instagram.com/thamistoppelli/)